lockhaim/Hello_World/README.md

 hide that modal and then open the one selected so that all of them are not opening at once.

 ///INSTRUCTIONS TO RUN///
-1. Download the program form git hub.
+1. Download the program from git hub.
 2. Open index.html.
 3. Click a player icon in the top.
+Inly 3 pre-assigned players have been provided as a proof of concept
 4. Specify the number of games to pull.
 5. Click on whichever match you would like to see the stats for!